TricksterGuy/complx/README.md

   * Can also have multiple views of the lc-3 memory (useful for viewing the stack and the program at the same time)
   * Can rearrange memory view, and filter out memory addresses you don't care about
   * Console which accepts input and displays output (and various warnings)
+  * Can view comments from code from within simulator
 * Autograder framework lc3test which allows instructors/users to define tests in xml format and assign points (and partial credit) for each test.
 * Ability to extend complx via plugins
   * Currently complx ships with 5 plugins